 As alluded to earlier, the interactivity of the Museum was what made it so memorable.
 In 2, players could use scrapped vehicles as well as enter an area showing off how angles were done that players could try themselves (e.g. if a surface has a certain degree angle, Ratchet can’t walk up it and will slide down instead – players get to test this directly).
 3 takes this further, with the Museum granting players the chance to try out a cut racing track, try incredibly difficult hacking minigames, create their OWN hacking minigames, play cut Qwark Vid Comics and more.
 That and A Crack in Time’s even had elements of level progression, as some areas of the Museum could only be accessed after completing a puzzle or finding a certain item and using it in a strategic way.
 It took the idea of an easter egg, merged it with what made the core gameplay so fun and created something special.
 Ratchet & Clank PS4’s wasn’t quite as unique in that sense as that iteration’s was primarily concept art, but even then it featured the player choice that made it such a neat concept (and Japanese trailers featuring a Ratchet mascot blowing up a child’s personal items, which is just wonderful).

 Through and through, Insomniac Museum is an incredible take on the easter egg concept that blurs the line between a secret item and a bonus level.
-I really hope Insomniac continue doing it in their future titles (Spider-Man included), and I also hope more developers utilise the idea themselves, as it’s an evolutionary idea that deserves more acclaim.
+I really hope Insomniac continue doing it in their future titles (Spider-Man included), and I also hope more developers utilise the idea themselves, as it’s a revolutionary idea that deserves more acclaim.

 What are your experiences with Insomniac Museum?
-Do you agree it’s one of the best easter eggs in gaming history, or are you an uncultured tool who has never experienced it?
+Do you agree it’s one of the best easter eggs in gaming history?
 Let me know in the comments or via my Twitter profile @JoshsJots.